Pentyrch: Amenities

-The focus of older buildings in the village is reached by forking left after entering the village, travelling down to the King's Arms pub, and St. Catwg's Church, at the lowest point of the village.
+Housing is split between older housing and large post-1970s developments.
+The older buildings in the village are reached by forking left after entering the village, travelling down to the King's Arms pub, and St. Catwg's Church, at the lowest point of the village.
 Along with St. Catwg's Church and its lychgate, the King's Arms is a Grade II Listed building.
-Originally a seventeenth century copyhold farm called Cae Golman, the King's Arms became established as a public house in the eighteenth century.
+Originally a seventeenth-century copyhold farm called Cae Golman, the King's Arms became established as a public house in the eighteenth century.
 The bar has a fireplace with a chamfered beam, dated 1711.
-Housing is split between older housing and large developments of post-1970s housing.
 Sport in the village is centred on the Pentyrch Rugby Football Club.
 There is also a cricket pitch and other facilities at the club.
 Pentyrch Rangers football club is based in the village.
 The club has nearly 200 registered players and runs 10 junior and mini football teams in the Cardiff and District League.
 Other amenities include a village hall and primary school.

-Craig-y-parc House, in wooded grounds outside the village is a former country house, now a residential school for children and young adult with disabilities.
+Craig-y-parc House, in wooded grounds outside the village, is a former country house, now a residential school for children and young adult with disabilities.
 Designed by Charles Edward Mallows for the colliery owner Thomas Evans, and built between 1914 and 1918, it is a Grade II* listed building.